The translation of this document is outdated.

 force thereof.
 The municipality councils shall ensure the

-availability of the binding regulations also in the building of
+availability of the binding regulations also in the municipality

 [31 January 2013]